Table of Contents

-Castor oil as a remedy for eye issues may seem like an old wives’ tale, but its benefits on skin, hair, and eyes still hold true today.
+Using castor oil for eyes may seem like an old wives’ tale, but its benefits on skin, hair, and eyes still hold true today.

 As a traditional form of medicine dating back centuries, castor oil is a naturopathic method for treating many conditions, including:

-There are potential side effects and possible dangers from using castor oil for your eyes, so be sure to check with your medical provider before using it.
-(Learn More) If used safely, your eyes can experience some benefits from castor oil use.
-(Learn More)
+There are potential side effects and possible dangers from using castor oil for eyes, so be sure to check with your medical provider before using it.
+If used safely, your eyes can experience some benefits from castor oil use.

 1. Improvement of Dry Eyes